How to Match Skintones Perfectly in DaVinci Resolve

 Simply pick the skin and then turn on highlighter on your screen to check noise or other artefacts developed by qualifier.
 If you find any unwanted element then access Blur radius to make footage softer or you can adjust HSL.
 In case if everything is fine at qualification stage then you can further process your skin tones.

-Section 3: How to Match Skintones Perfectly Using Qualifiers and Power Windows:
+Part 3: How to Match Skintones Perfectly Using Qualifiers and Power Windows:

 Same as other color grade processes, it is necessary to start editing with matching and balancing of shots.
 They must be closely related using nodes as they can easily fix the technical issues.
 It is important to ensure that white balance stays consistent with respect to whole sequence and the starting point.